The Macro Outlook for w/c 18 September 2023

 Outlook for the week ahead

-This week, the US Treasury will auction and settle approx. $251bn in ST Bills with a paydown of approx. $9bn.
+This week, the US Treasury will auction and settle approx. $433bn in ST Bills raising approx. $70bn in new money.

-QT: Approx $19.4bn in ST Bills, Notes, and Bonds will mature on the Fed balance sheet this week and will be reinvested.
-Approx $16.4bn in Notes and Bonds will mature on the Balance sheet (15 Apr) and will be redeemed.
+QT this week: Approx $6bnbn in ST Bills will mature on the Fed balance sheet this week and will be reinvested.
+Approx $6bn in ST Bills will mature on the Fed balance sheet this week and will be redeemed/roll-off the balance sheet.

 More detail (including a calendar of key data releases) is provided in the briefing document – download the pdf below: